 The tips below will aid you in overcoming the fears of electrical wiring at your residence.

 1. Calculate Required Power

 The first issue to remember before touching any electrical wiring is to check the wire to prevent electric shocks.
 It’s vital to know the types of equipment installed in your house & how much power they consume.

 One of the benefits of having a tiny house is that you know what is in the house.
-So, follow the basics to calculate the total power consumption by this equipment.
+So, follow the basics to calculate the total power consumption of this equipment.

-Most equipment will have watts levels on them.
+Most equipment will have watt levels on them.
 And, most houses run on 120 volt-circuits.
-So, do the math & you will understand how much amp will be required for a particular item.
+So, do the math & you will understand how many amps will be required for a particular item.

 Calculate each item in your house individually.
 It will help to design & plan well.

 2. Check The Amp Rating